LostImbecile/dbl-bot/README.md

 - The CommandManager checks for prefixes matching any present in classes that implement the "Command" interface
 - On a match, the command class processes the text either directly or through a facade that interacts with the database or other services
 - If no match, the text is checked for auto-reponses, AI conversation responses, or auto-translate based on what's toggled
+- If you find yourself needing to add stuff here, use interceptors with priority I guess

 ### Background Tasks:
 These start on run-time and will always be on as long as a timer is active or a newsfeed was subscribed to.